Every answer now comes with receipts – providing full visibility into how your AI thinks.

 What’s inside

-Claim Verifier: Automatically extracts factual claims from a response and cross-references them against your source documents, so you can see what’s verified and what isn’t.
+- Claim Verifier – Automatically extracts every factual claim from a response and cross-references it against your source documents.
+You see exactly what’s verified and what’s not.

-Verified Claims Score: A simple ratio: Verified claims divided by total claims.
+- Verified Claims Score – Simple math: verified claims divided by total claims.
 If your AI makes 10 statements and 8 trace back to your docs, it scores 80%.

-Customer Intelligence Integration : Filter conversations by verified claims score in your analytics dashboard to find problem responses fast and take action.
+- Customer Intelligence Integration – Filter conversations by verified responses score in your analytics dashboard.
+Identify problem responses instantly.

 Learn more about how it works.

-Enable Verify Responses via Actions and verification runs automatically on every chat—ideal for building and testing.
+- Builder mode – Enable Verify Responses via Actions and verification runs automatically on every chat.
+Perfect for development and QA.

-Run verification manually on any conversation (including older ones).
-Results appear in seconds—great for spot checks and audits.
+- Audit mode – Run verification manually on any conversation – even old ones.
+Results appear in seconds.
+Ideal for production audits and spot-checks.

 Connect With Us

-Want to see how other businesses are using Verify Responses or share your own use cases?
-Join the CustomGPT.ai Slack Community today.
+Want to see how other businesses are using Verify Responses to build trust and improve their AI?
+Share your own results or get ideas from teams solving similar problems in our CustomGPT.ai Slack Community today!

 Frequently Asked Questions